FutureIgnite/Laptop_Registration_Project/README.md

 > [!NOTE]
 > Merging pull requests before it is reviewed is **not** allowed.
 > Make sure that your commit message is explaining what you have done exactly</br>
->   - commit message should not be too long nor too short
+>   - commit message should not be too short
 >   - commit message should not be ambiguous